Main Menu (Mobile)- Block

 What We Do

-The Electron Microscopy Facility enables biological research at micro- and nano-scales and provides Janelia researchers a nexus for multidisciplinary collaboration in high-resolution imaging.
-We offer state-of-the-art instrumentation, services, and training in sample preparation, transmission electron microscopy and image analysis.
-With 5,000-square-feet of space, we’re set up to prepare samples using conventional wet chemistry, microwave techniques and high-pressure freezing/freeze substitution.
+The Electron Microscopy Shared Resource (EMSR) enables biological research at micro- and nano-scales and provides researchers a nexus for multidisciplinary collaboration in high-resolution imaging.
+We offer state-of-the-art instrumentation and services in sample preparation, X-ray micro-CT scan, transmission electron microscopy and image analysis.
+One main function of the facility is to prepare samples for room temperature TEM imaging or volume SEM imaging, using conventional wet chemistry, microwave techniques and high-pressure freezing/freeze substitution.
 Our skilled staff will assist researchers and train them in the science and practice of electron microscopy as well.

 Equipment